 These are only a few routines but when it comes to bodyweight training the possibilities of combinations are endless!
 Experimenting with bodyweight training is a great way to change things up and stay motivated all the while learning things about the body that you didn’t know it was capable of!

 Just like any type of training, there will come a point where your body has adapted to the new challenge and you’ll need something more.
 This is the point I usually will just return to weight training, but for bodyweight training in the long term, there are certain steps that can be taken to keep progressing and getting stronger.

 To progress on any of these routines, extra resistance can be added via a quality weight vest or dip belt.
 Remember, pushing hard to add weight weekly is what is going to keep bringing results!
 A training partner can also take the place of a weight vest or dip belt, by having them push or pull on shoulders while doing push-up and pull up variations, as well as climbing on your back/shoulders while doing the squat movements.

 Or try advanced calisthenic variations such as pistol squats, single arm push-ups and pull-ups, and muscle ups.
 This is a real challenge that takes much strength, balance, and coordination but will definitely keep things fresh and are sure to impress onlookers.
-Check the video below for a demonstration of pistol squats from Rhianna.

 A final option is to add reps weekly.
 This will still keep things moving along as well as keeping the body cut up.